cosmicjs/todo-app/README.md

-# React-Sequelize-Express-Simple-Starter
+# Cosmic To-Do App (React/Redux and Node)
-A simple starter repo for apps that are going to be built using react/redux/express/sequelize
+A simple to-do application that consumes the Cosmic API.

-Just enter npm start/yarn start to start the server!
+Built using React, Redux, and Node